MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/use-copilot-email.md

 ### Review suggested replies

-When you select one of the predefined prompts, Copilot generates a suggested reply and it's displayed on the UI incrementally.
+When you select one of the predefined prompts, Copilot generates a suggested reply that's displayed on the UI incrementally.
 You can also see the inline citations that show the knowledge base or website links from which Copilot drew the response.
-When you hover over the citation, you can see an inline link to the source. *Always review the response.* You can select **Stop Responding** to stop Copilot from generating the email draft if it isn't accurate.
+When you hover over the citation, you can see an inline link to the source.
+You can select **Stop Responding** to stop Copilot from generating the email draft.
 The application displays the prompts for you to start over.

 ### Use follow-up prompts

-If Copilot's response isn't immediately useful, you can use follow-up custom prompts and guide Copilot in a natural, conversational way.
-You can refine the email draft using up to five prompts.
+If you aren't satisfied with Copilot's response, you can use follow-up custom prompts and guide Copilot in a natural, conversational way.
+You can use up to five prompts at a time to refine the email draft.
 If your administrator has enabled knowledge base, Copilot will also use those sources.

 ### Use the responses